UPDATE — MARCH 2026:

 The DPD aims to strengthen the robust economic and technological ties between the two nations by focusing on two primary areas: facilitating trusted commercial data flows and enhancing mutual understanding of artificial intelligence (AI) governance.
 These discussions are intended to foster greater cooperation and set a precedent for future digital collaboration between Singapore and China.

 One of the central themes of the dialogue was the promotion of trusted commercial data flows.
 Both countries recognized the importance of establishing common baseline standards to enable the secure and efficient cross-border flow of data.
 The work group on Trusted Flow of Commercial Data highlighted the need for knowledge exchange on cross-border data sharing mechanisms.
-By aligning their data policies, Singapore and China aim to enhance trade and business facilitation, which is crucial for their continued economic growth and integration into the global digital economy.
+By aligning their data policies, Singapore and China aim to enhance trade and business facilitation.
+This is crucial for their continued economic growth and integration into the global digital economy.

 AI governance was another critical focus of the DPD.
 Participants from both countries agreed on the importance of promoting mutual learning and understanding of AI governance frameworks.
 This involves collaboration between the private sector and research institutions to develop best practices and policies for AI deployment.
 The work group on AI Governance emphasized the necessity of establishing governance frameworks that ensure the ethical and responsible use of AI technologies.
 This cooperation is expected to enhance the capabilities of both countries in managing AI’s impact on society and the economy.